Thank you for visiting!

 Click here for information about how to make a tax-deductible donation to The Legacy Press

-The Legacy Press is very pleased to announce that it will publish this important book on the history of Coptic bookbindings, unavailable for almost 70 years.
+The Legacy Press is very pleased to announce that this important book, unpublished for 70 years, is at the printer.